Business of Software 2011 – mind food

 Jeff Lawson gave a talk on “Saas Mating Calls” and value as perceived by the customer.

 I don’t have many notes on this talk.
-The talk was somewhat ruined by a couple of people persistently talking behind me until I take no more and asked them to leave or shut up.
+The talk was somewhat ruined by a couple of people persistently talking behind me until I could take no more and asked them to leave or shut up.
 I was so wound up by this point that I couldn’t really concentrate on Jeff’s talk.
 I found out later that many other folk had also been annoyed by these two people (perhaps they had not spent their own money to attend?).

 So, sorry for no notes worth commenting on.